-Regardless of the paradigm we use to explain it, life on Earth has evolved from bacteria, to single-celled eukaryotic creatures, to multicelled animals and plants, to animals and plants with highly specialized organs and systems.
+Regardless of the paradigm we use to explain it, life on Earth has evolved from prokaryotes, to single-celled eukaryotes, to multicelled animals and plants, to animals and plants with highly specialized organs and systems.
 This truth we can all accept.

 The environment of Earth has also evolved.
 Earth has cooled, the temperature has stabilized, and the composition of the atmosphere has completely changed.
-Under the current paradigm, the two parallel evolutions affect each other, but not in any coordinated way.
-Life consumes resources and discharges waste products; both processes alter the environment.
+Under the current paradigm, the two parallel evolutions, life and its environment, affect each other, but not in any coordinated way.
+Life consumes resources and discharges waste products; these processes alter the environment.
 As the environment changes, it presents new challenges to life.
 So far, luckily, life has been able to meet the challenges.
 That's the orthodoxy.

 There is evidence that the beginning of the oxygen buildup coincides with the appearance of the first eukaryotic cells.
 Most bacteria don't require oxygen, and many are poisoned by oxygen.
 All eukaryotic cells require oxygen for their more complicated and more efficient metabolism.
 Furthermore, there has to be oxygen for there to be ozone.
 Ozone shields the surface of Earth from damaging ultraviolet rays.
 Only with such shielding can life come out from under water or underground and begin to live on the surface (2):

 It is widely believed that 2000 million years ago the cyanobacteria—oxygen-eliminating photosynthetic prokaryotes that used to be called blue-green algae—effected one of the greatest changes this planet has ever known: the increase in concentration of atmospheric oxygen from far less than 1% to about 20%.
 Without this concentration of oxygen, people and other animals never would have evolved.